Gannett Is Unloved, Out Of Favor And Undervalued

 Balance sheet

-One aspect the I really like about GCI is its very strong financial position.
-It has brought down its unfunded pension from $612m to $443m (or 28%), which is fantastic and still have $117m in cash and cash equivalents on its balance sheet.
+One aspect I really like about GCI is its very strong financial position.
+It has brought down its unfunded pension from $612m to $443m (or 28%), which is fantastic and still has $117m in cash and cash equivalents on its balance sheet.

 Cost cutting

 Management is determined to cut costs but there is little excess fat to be cut in my opinion.
-It is hoped that through integration of the recent acquisitions, that $10m in savings can be found.
-Cutting back on its workforces is hoped can bring in an another $10m in annualized in savings.
+It is hoped that through the integration of the recent acquisitions $10m in savings can be found.
+Cutting back on its workforce is hoped can bring in another $10m in annualized in savings.
 However, I believe this will make little difference.
-With capex for 2016 Q4 expected to be around $25m, (annual at roughly $70), it is very much in line with its average over the last couple of years.
+With capex for 2016 Q4 expected to be around $25m, (annual at roughly $70m), it is very much in line with its average over the last couple of years.
 The company has not yet guided for 2017.

 Digital Advertising Revenues

 GCI is working hard to diversify its revenue away from print advertising into digital advertising.
-However, in the last quarter excluding all acquisitions digital advertising was actually down 11.7%.
+However, in the last quarter, excluding all acquisitions, digital advertising was actually down 11.7%.

 Insider Purchases & Ownership